 As Texas’ agricultural economy developed, a steady procession of ships from all over the world sailed past Fort Travis to reach the port at Galveston.
 Today, the Bolivar Ferry darts between huge ocean-going vessels that wait patiently in a line that stretches to the horizon – ships that are destined for Galveston and for the Port of Houston.
 The Port of Houston only became fully accessible after 1910 when Houston’s mayor led a delegation to Washington, D.C., offering to raise half of the required funding to deepen the channel from local interests, if the federal government would pay the other half.
 Congress agreed, and local government and business leaders raised $1.25 million in bank bond funding to complete the deal.
 Believed to be the first of its kind, this partnership between the local private and government sectors and the federal government ushered in unprecedented prosperity for the region, which continues to this day.

 Galveston, once known as the “Wall Street of the South,” thrived until the Great Storm of 1900.
 This hurricane is still counted as the most deadly natural disaster in US history.
 Survivors buried more than 6,000 men, women and children, then literally raised the island’s grade level up to seventeen feet and built a seawall extending miles down the coast.

 Texans have always been known for their unconquerable spirit.
-That same “can-do” attitude has driven six years of recovery from Hurricane Ike and the rebuilding of a more resilient region.
+That same “can-do” attitude has driven six years of recovery from Hurricanes Ike and Harvey and the rebuilding of a more resilient region.